 A Christian, husband, and father, Travis left his native northeastern Oklahoma shortly after graduating from high school to serve as a Combat Medic in the U.S. Army’s storied 101st Airborne Division at Fort Campbell, Kentucky.
-He now resides in Lexington, Kentucky, with his wife, Stephanie, and their son, Teten.
+He now resides in Georgetown, Kentucky, with his wife, Stephanie, their son, Teten, and two Boxer dogs, Hokie and Buckeye.
 His oldest son, Nathan, still lives just outside Travis’ hometown.
 Travis enjoys cycling, is an avid fan of southern gospel music, and is a lifelong (and diehard) Chicago Cubs devotee.

 A lifelong Republican, Travis believes in the principles of protecting life, defending our Constitution, promoting traditional values, and a limited government.
 After serving for four years in the Army and two years in law enforcement, Travis made the decision to pursue a college degree in Louisiana.
 He studied Political Science at the University of Louisiana, where he founded the school’s first Political Science Club, which has been his lasting legacy at his alma mater.